Steven Ilous: Early career and visual effects

+Directing and writing

 In 2008, Ilous teamed up with Michael Davidoff, Bill Rosenthal, and Steve Freeman to write The Life and Times of Jimmy Jaxx for 20th Century Fox, an animated series loosely based on the life of Tommy Lee.
 Ilous then made his directorial debut in commercials with the World of Tanks video game teaser for Gamescom 2011.
 The video has received over 10 million YouTube views and took 60 artists 60 days to create.
 He has also directed and produced music videos for Electric Youth, Bloody Beetroots, Theophilous London, Gary Go, and Benny Benassi.
 His music videos have appeared on MTV, VH1, and CMT.
 Ilous also created original video content for Kanye West's live tour which debuted at Lollapalooza in 2011.

+2088 and Polis

 In November 2012, Ilous released a proof-of-concept teaser for his sci-fi feature film project 2088.
 Described as "a visual style reminiscent of Blade Runner", Wired.com summarizes "The brief piece of “found footage” sells a gritty urban vision of the future, when cops from Los Angeles’ Non-Human Crimes Division get squashed by a Transformers-meets-King Kong robotic thug."
-Currently 2088 is in development as a feature-length movie.
+2088 was subsequently developed as a feature-length film project.

 In January 2015, New Regency and Defy Media announced Ilous and Daniel Perea the winners of their filmmaking competition PROTOTYPE.
 The two won with their 5-minute short film, Polis, a sci-fi thriller.
-The competition's prize was a development deal with New Regency, where Polis is to become a feature-length film.
-After viewing Polis, David Fincher signed on to produce.
-In early 2015 Polis became a Vimeo staff pick and was named "Short of the Week" at OneRoomwithaView.com in February 2015.
+The competition's prize was a development deal with New Regency to develop Polis into a feature-length film.

+In March 2016, Mandalay Pictures purchased Apex, a science-fiction project by Black List writers Dan Frey and Russell Sommer developed with Ilous, who was attached to direct.

+Feature and Lollipop Racing

+In 2021, Ilous founded Feature (Feature.io), an entertainment technology company.
+In July 2024, Feature signed with WME.
+Ilous is the named inventor on the company's patent applications covering its Smart Content technology, filed in the United States, Europe and Singapore.

+Feature's project is Lollipop Racing, a racing franchise combining a 10-episode scripted series with an interactive motorsport game, written and executive produced by David Ayer with showrunner Marisha Mukerjee.
+In October 2024, Porsche Cars North America announced its participation, integrating the 911 GT3 RS and 911 GT3 R, with Mobil 1 as presenting sponsor.

+In May 2026, Lollipop Racing partnered with Bingo Racing to field a Lollipop-liveried Porsche 911 GT3 R in the SRO Japan Cup; the car won Race 2 of its debut round at Sportsland Sugo.